-- 1. All Preliminary course work must be completed to gain a Preliminary (Year 11) Record of Achievement issued by NESA.
+- All Preliminary course work must be completed to gain a Preliminary (Year 11) Record of Achievement issued by NESA.
 The Principal is required to certify satisfactory completion of each course at the end of Term 3 Year 11.
-Year 11 Preliminary courses are of 30 weeks duration. - 2.
-Satisfactory completion of a Preliminary course or its equivalent is a prerequisite for entry into an HSC course.
-Students must complete at least 12 units if they are full time students before they can proceed to Year 12 courses which will commence in Term 4 2024. - 3.
-The study of any prescribed HSC texts cannot commence before the beginning of the HSC courses in Term 4 2024. - 4.
-For HSC examination purposes the outcomes of Preliminary courses will be regarded as "assumed knowledge". - 5.
-As of the 2025 HSC, all courses are included in the calculation of an ATAR.
+Year 11 Preliminary courses are of 30 weeks duration. - Satisfactory completion of a Preliminary course or its equivalent is a prerequisite for entry into an HSC course.
+Students must complete at least 12 units if they are full time students before they can proceed to Year 12 courses which will commence in Term 4 2025. - The study of any prescribed HSC texts cannot commence before the beginning of the HSC courses in Term 4 2025. - For HSC examination purposes the outcomes of Preliminary courses will be regarded as "assumed knowledge".